 foundation and make further progress', A feature called 'Key points to take from this chapter', which summarises the most important concepts.

-- Information about recently issued IFRS Standards, such as IFRS 15, Revenue from Con t ra cts with Cu
+- Information about recently issued IFRS Standards, such as IFRS 15, Revenue from Con tracts with Customers, and IFRS 16, Leases.

 Part 1: Financial Reporting